 Residents rotate through the inpatient general medicine service, pulmonary and cardiac intensive care units, subspecialty consult services and outpatient clinics.
 There are six general medicine inpatient teams as well as a stem cell transplant team.
 The Nashville site is one of only three VA hospitals in the country that perform stem cell transplantation.
 Generally, morning report takes place three mornings weekly and is attended by all inpatient house staff as well as senior faculty members; an autopsy conference is held once weekly in conjunction with the department of pathology.
 However, during the COVID pandemic the conference schedule was adjusted, and conferences were held online via teleconference.
 We are hoping to return to our previous in-person conferences as soon as possible.

 "Our training hospitals expose residents to a wide variety of complex and rare pathology, while ensuring significant volume of common disorders.
 The Vanderbilt University Medical Center and Nashville Veterans Affairs Hospital sit alongside one another, two miles from downtown Nashville.
 The proximity of the hospitals and connecting skybridge allow residents to seamlessly transition between the two hospitals.
 Vanderbilt's medical school is located on the same campus, and medical students rotate o resident medical teams throughout the academic year Attendings round at both hospitals, emphasize bedside learning and foster a safe learning environment.
 Residents are instructed to sue evidence based clinical decision-making when caring for patients.
 Interns and upper-level residents receive graduated responsibility and autonomy throughout their training, but always have the support of attendings and fellows at their disposal.

-In addition to the excellent clinical exposure, residents partake in a wide array of teaching conferences including morning report, clinical reasoning conference, and autopsy conference.
-Conferences are attended by our outstanding faculty including the Chief of Medicine, department chairs, and subspecialists.
-The inspiring patients, exceptional faculty, and ongoing scientific discovery provides outstanding training and a foundation for a future in a myriad of general and subspecialty fields.
+In addition to the breadth of clinical experiences, residents partake in a comprehensive array of teaching conferences including morning reports, clinical reasoning conference, and autopsy conference.
+Outstanding clinical faculty like the Chief of Medicine, department chairs and subspecialists, facilitate discussions and teaching while attending conferences.
+The inspiring patients, exceptional faculty, resident comradery and ongoing of scientific discovery, delivers an exceptional training experience.
+This provides a strong foundation for a successful career in any field trainees decide to pursue."